srynobio/vmccl/README.md

 #### VCF option:

-At this time to update a VCF file, an accomping fasta file with identical unique sequence identifiers is required.
+At this time to update a VCF file, an accompanying fasta file with identical unique sequence identifiers is required.
 If a `fasta.vmc` file has already been generated `vmccl` will look for it in the same location as the original fasta file and use the file found.

 **Note:**

-* If your VCF file contains sequence identifiers not found in the fasta file, the record is printed to the new file without updated annaotaions.
+* If your VCF file contains sequence identifiers not found in the fasta file, the record is printed to the new file without updated annotations.
 * If your fasta file contains records not found in the VCF file they are skipped.